Prabath-Ranathunga/LIMO-Robot-Pothole-Detector-Counter/Readme.txt

     calculate the each detected pothole coordinates (only x and y).
 Then publish it using Marker for visualization in rviz and to calculate the total number of potholes.

 3. Pothole counter
-    Get the each pathole coordinates by subcribing to Marker topic and then calculating total number of potholes.
+    Get the each pothole coordinates by subcribing to Marker topic and then calculating total number of potholes.
 Since it detect same pothole again and again and there are some coordinate of the centroid changes when it  detect from different angle, It uses a threshold value to detect whether it's same pothole or not.
-If it's same pathole it only keep one coordinate and ignore other coordinates.
+If it's same pothole it only keep one coordinate and ignore other coordinates.
 If not it saves coordinates in to array and the log how many coordinates in the array.
 And it output each pothole coordinates.